cap-js/docs/java/change-tracking.md

 You should consider this when you decide what to include in the identifier.
 :::

-### What is change tracked?

-The change tracking feature tracks the changes of all modifying operations that are executed on the entity via CQN statements, that includes the statements that you execute via custom code as well.
-It supports all kinds of modifying operations including the deep and the bulk updates.
-Changes made through native SQL, JDBC or other means that bypasses the CAP Java runtime are not tracked.

-Every modifying operation that is executed via the CQN requires an additional reads to retrieve the old state of the entity and the new state after the modifying operation.

-Then they are compared and stored within the change log.
-Nature of the change is determined by comparing the old and new values of the entity: data that were not present in the old values are considered as added, data that are not present in the new values are considered as deleted.
-Elements that are present in both old and new values but have different values are considered as modified.
-This also works across compositions.
-Deep changes are tracked as well.
-If you delete the parent entity, all child entities are also tracked as deleted.
-The same applies for the updates and the inserts.

-The level where you annotate your elements is very important: if you annotate the elements on the domain level, that means that every change made through every projection of the entity will be tracked.
-If you annotate the elements on the projection level, only the changes made through that projection will be tracked.

-In case of the `Books` example above, the changes made through the `Books` projection will be tracked, but the changes made on the domain entity will not be.
-That can be beneficial if you have a projection that is used for data replication or mass changes where change tracking can be very expensive operation.

-The changes of the entity are always associated with the projection that was the root of the modifying operation.
-Technically, it is the source of the modifying statement that is executed on the entity.
-Changes made through different projections will be associated with the respective projection names.
-But every entity is able to see own changes from all projections of all services.

-This aspect is also important for compositions that include child entities that are also can be change tracked.
-If your child entity changes independently of the parent entity, the changes will be associated with the child entity and not with the parent entity and will not be visible from it.

-When you decide how to annotate your elements, you should consider not only the structure of it but also the way it is changed in your applications including your custom code e.g. actions or functions.

 ### Displaying changes in the UI

 The change tracking feature does not impose any restrictions on how you display the change logs in the UI, but delivers you the components that you can use to display the changes together with the main entity on an object page as one of the possible ways of doing so.

 If you want to display the change log together with the overview of your entity, you need to add the facet to the object page that will display the changes:

 ```cds
 annotate Bookshop.Books with @(